Hard water: Effects

 Hardness can thus be defined as the soap-consuming capacity of a water sample, or the capacity of precipitation of soap as a characteristic property of water that prevents the lathering of soap.
 Synthetic detergents do not form such scums.

 Because soft water has few calcium ions, there is no inhibition of the lathering action of soaps and no soap scum is formed in normal washing.
 Similarly, soft water produces no calcium deposits in water heating systems.

 Hard water also forms deposits that clog plumbing.
 These deposits, called "scale", are composed mainly of calcium carbonate (CaCO3), magnesium hydroxide (Mg(OH)2), and calcium sulfate (CaSO4).
 Calcium and magnesium carbonates tend to be deposited as off-white solids on the inside surfaces of pipes and heat exchangers.

 This precipitation (formation of an insoluble solid) is principally caused by thermal decomposition of bicarbonate ions but also happens in cases where the carbonate ion is at saturation concentration.
 The resulting build-up of scale restricts the flow of water in pipes.
 In boilers, the deposits impair the flow of heat into water, reducing the heating efficiency and allowing the metal boiler components to overheat.

-In a pressurized system, this overheating can lead to failure of the boiler.
-The damage caused by calcium carbonate deposits varies on the crystalline form, for example, calcite or aragonite.
+In a pressurized system, this overheating can lead to the failure of the boiler.
+The damage caused by calcium carbonate deposits varies according to the crystalline form, for example, calcite or aragonite.

-The presence of ions in an electrolyte, in this case, hard water, can also lead to galvanic corrosion, in which one metal will preferentially corrode when in contact with another type of metal, when both are in contact with an electrolyte.
+The presence of ions in an electrolyte, in this case, hard water, can also lead to galvanic corrosion, in which one metal will preferentially corrode when in contact with another type of metal when both are in contact with an electrolyte.
 The softening of hard water by ion exchange does not increase its corrosivity per se.
 Similarly, where lead plumbing is in use, softened water does not substantially increase plumbo-solvency.

 In swimming pools, hard water is manifested by a turbid, or cloudy (milky), appearance to the water.
 Calcium and magnesium hydroxides are both soluble in water.
 The solubility of the hydroxides of the alkaline-earth metals to which calcium and magnesium belong (group 2 of the periodic table) increases moving down the column.
-Aqueous solutions of these metal hydroxides absorb carbon dioxide from the air, forming the insoluble carbonates, giving rise to the turbidity.
+Aqueous solutions of these metal hydroxides absorb carbon dioxide from the air, forming insoluble carbonates, and giving rise to turbidity.
 This often results from the pH being excessively high (pH > 7.6).
-Hence, a common solution to the problem is, while maintaining the chlorine concentration at the proper level, to lower the pH by the addition of hydrochloric acid, the optimum value being in the range of 7.2 to 7.6.
+Hence, a common solution to the problem is, while maintaining the chlorine concentration at the proper level, to lower the pH by the addition of hydrochloric acid, the optimum value is in the range of 7.2 to 7.6.